lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

     }

     /**
-     * Get all of the articles that are assigned this tag.
+     * Get all of the articles that are assigned to this tag.
      */
     public function articles()
     {